WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Survival Mechanics, with non-survival damage levels and balance.
 - A vibrant, forested, inhabited, but still uncivilised wasteland.
 Neglected areas should feel fleshed out, but it should still feel lonely.
 - Increased variety in Creatures, Weapons and Armors by mods that add variety to existing content, rather than mods that add a ton of new unbalanced items and monsters
+- New Uniques - almost every single quest reward and vendor unique is now a mod item, instead of a vanilla item
 - Extra high-quality content with the same style and tone as vanilla (no pointlessly skimpy outfits, no tacti-cool weapons).
 - Full controller support (no extra configuration required).
 - Smooth performance on mid-range gaming hardware